meatballs/anvil-messaging/README.md

 You can unsubscribe from a channel using the publisher's `unsubscribe` method.

+You can also remove an entire channel using the publisher's `close_channel` method.

-Be sure to do this if you remove instances of a form as the publisher will hold references to those instances and the handlers will continue to be called.
+Be sure to do one of these if you remove instances of a form as the publisher will hold references to those instances and the handlers will continue to be called.